TianbaoGu/TianbaoGu/README.md

-PhD in AAU Energy
+PhD in AAU Energy;
-CFD for thermofluid
+CFD for thermofluid;
-ANSYS Fluent
+ANSYS Fluent;
 OpenFOAM